Salivary gland tumors are abnormal cells growing in the tubes (ducts) that drain the salivary glands or the gland itself.

 Tests may include:

-The recommended treatment is usually surgery to remove the affected salivary gland.
-If the tumor is benign, no other treatment is usually needed.
+Surgery is usually done to remove the affected salivary gland.
+If the tumor is benign, no other treatment is needed.

 Most salivary gland tumors are noncancerous and slow growing.
 Removing the tumor with surgery usually cures the condition.
 In rare cases, the tumor is cancerous and further treatment is needed.